Lineage 2 Adena farming guide - how to get rich in L2?

 The most important things necessary to make money as the crafter are recipes.
 You’re going to need them to either craft the items that you’re later going to sell, or to open your private workshop.

 The private workshops are the main source of income for crafters.
 You choose what items you want to craft and set up a fee.
 Other players can then bring their own materials and use your character as crafting station.
-If you pick highly demanded items and set competitive prices, you can make a lot of money, while being AFK, it's not that much work at all.
+If you pick highly demanded items as well as set competitive prices, you can make a lot of money, while being AFK, it's not that much work at all.

 To make money as a spoiler you’re going to need some luck (there’s a lot of RNG involved in it) and effort, because you have to actually pilot your character and use Spoil and Sweeper while farming.
 As a crafter all you have to do is to log in, set up your workshop in Giran or other big city and you don’t even have to play as this character.

-By the way, as Blacksmith you’re going to have access to some unique servitors - golems, one of them being a standard pet for solo farming, another one being able to self-destruct and deal AoE damage and some others that are giant machines used in fortress sieges – another reason why every ambitious clan needs a crafter.
+By the way, as Blacksmith you’re going to have access to some unique servitors - golems, one of them being a standard pet for solo farming, another one being able to self-destruct and deal AoE damage and some others that are giant machines used during a fortress siege – another reason why every ambitious clan needs a crafter.

 Dwarves – the best Adena makers

 Lineage 2 offers a whole race of characters dedicated specifically to making Adena.
 Using both of them is a great idea to optimize your income.
 Having a crafter’s private workshop set up during your downtime will give you some low effort constant economy boost.
 Making sure you always have a spoiler in your farming party and choosing good locations to make the most out of their kit will also provide you with some valuable items.
 As we mentioned earlier, you can get the best effects if you combine the two of these classes.